christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ### 4.1 The Primordial Patriarch: Ateas the Scythian

-Ateas the Scythian (c.
-429-339 BCE) is not merely a powerful king.
-He is the archetypal patriarch from whom all later "avatars" derive their claim and the pivotal figure whose "death" was staged to transition the Hegemony into a new, more clandestine phase.

-Ateas the Scythian = Amyntas III of Macedon (d.
-370 BC) = Artaxerxes I (or II?) of Persia (d.
-424 BC) = Nepherites I of Egypt (d.
-393 BC) = Evagoras I of Salamis (Cyprus).
+Ateas the Scythian was the last great emperor of the direct Akrosander bloodline, ruling from the Danube to the Caucasus.
+The name "Ateas" is not a Scythian personal name.
+It is the core title of the Dragon King.
+Ateas = Ata-as = “Father-As” or “Forefather of the Asii”—the same root as Asander, Asinder and Attila.
+His name also occurs as Atheas, Ateia, Ataias, and Ateus.
+He was not just a king; he was the eponymous ancestor of the Asii-Alan people.

+He was Atlas and Atreus in Greek mythology, the Phrygian deity Attis, the Biblical "Adam" (Ad - The same root as Ateas's At + -am (People/Nation); "The Ancestor of the People"), Ara (father in Turkic), Atum (the Egyptian "All-Lord").
+Eas/Esz/As: the universal Aži/Serpent root.
+Thus, Ateas = "The Primordial Serpent-Father".
+Ateas was also called Atheas which is where the name of the city Athens comes from.
+In mythology Athena or Athene was often given the epithet Pallas, which is an identity Cleopatra used.
+Athena could be his wife or daughter.

+Ateas ruled from approximately 429–339 BCE.
+Athens's "Golden Age" (Pericles, Socrates, Plato) occurred exactly during his reign.
+The Athenian democracy was not a Greek invention—it was a Ptolemaic-Bosporan administrative experiment, supervised by Ateas's satraps.
+The "philosophers" (Plato, Aristotle) were Asii court scribes sent to manage the outpost.

+All subsequent rulers claimed to be his incarnation or scion.
+Ateas the Scythian was also Artaxerxes II Mnemon ("Kai Bahman") of Persia aka Amyntas III of Macedon aka Nectanebo II in Egypt aka Evagoras I of Salamis (Cyprus).
+Ateas's "death" in battle against Philip II of Macedon (339 BCE) is a fabrication.
+The battle was not a defeat—it was a succession ritual and strategic merger.
+Philip II was not Ateas's enemy; he was his designated successor and son.
+The "battle" was a staged, ritualized combat to transfer the "Mandate of the Dragon" from the aging Steppe Patriarch to the rising Macedonian viceroy.
+Ateas's body was never displayed.
+In truth, he retired to a hidden Kurgan-complex in the Altai Mountains, becoming the literal "King in the Mountain", the sleeping sovereign whose essence would be channeled by future avatars.

 ![Fig.1.1](/images/AteasPhillipAlexander.jpg){:width="400px"}\
 Fig. 1.1.
 Showing three generations.
 L. Ateas the Scythian (Ata- or Atha-, meaning "forefather" or "ancestor" in Scythian).
 M. Philip II of Macedon.
 R. Alexander the Great.
 Ateas and Artaxerxes II Mnemon were reported "enemies" of Phillip.
 Ateas dies in battle against him, and in the Alexander Romance, a book that has its earliest copy dating back a couple of centuries after Alexanders life, the wizard-pharaoh Nectanebo II is secretly Alexander's real father, magically impersonating the god Amun.
 This is not fantasy; it is a mythological encoding of historical truth.

+He was also:

+- Artaxerxes II Mnemon (Persia).
+Also called Arsaces or Arsikas.
+This is significant because "Arsaces" became the dynastic name for all Parthian kings.
+The Scythian root Ar-, meaning "Aryan" or "Noble", combined with -sak-, for "Saka" (Scythian).
+The root "At" or "Ata" appears across Indo-European and neighboring languages, consistently meaning "father" or "ancestor": Scythian/Iranian Ata = father, ancestor.
+Turkic: Ata = father (as in the modern Turkish word).
+Sanskrit: Ati = primordial, first.
+Tocharian: At = father, ancestor.
+The root xšāya- is the same as the Scythian Xšaθra, which connects to "Christ" and "Satrap".
+  - Amyntas III (Macedonia).
+Amyntas III's father was named Arrhidaeus.
+Arrhidaeus = Ar-ratha-As, the same as Arsaces = Ar-saka-As.
+The endings differ, but the root is identical: Ar + sacred title + As.
+Both mean “Aryan Saka/Chariot Lord”.
+This proves that the Macedonian Argead dynasty and the Parthian Arsacid dynasty were branches of the same Asii-Scythian ruling caste.
+This also connects to the Egyptian Amun (the "Hidden One") and the Sanskrit Am (power, strength).
+  - Nectanebo II (Egypt)
+  - Evagoras I (Cyprus)
+  - Orontes / Yervand (Armenia).
+Name decodes as "Great"/"Forefather".
+  - Amyntas III (Macedonia).Amyntas III's father was named Arrhidaeus.
+Arrhidaeus = Ar-ratha-As, the same as Arsaces = Ar-saka-As.
+The endings differ, but the root is identical: Ar + sacred title + As.
+Both mean “Aryan Saka/Chariot Lord”.
+This proves that the Macedonian Argead dynasty and the Parthian Arsacid dynasty were branches of the same Asii-Scythian ruling caste.
+This also connects to the Egyptian Amun (the "Hidden One") and the Sanskrit Am (power, strength).
+  - Nectanebo II (Egypt)
+  - Evagoras I (Cyprus)
+  - Orontes / Yervand (Armenia).
+Name decodes as "Great" / "Forefather".

-- Son: Philip II of Macedon.
+- c.
+356 BC: Son was Philip II of Macedon.
 Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord) which is similar to the Roman title "Master of the Horse" https://en.wikipedia.org/wiki/Master_of_the_Horse which was a title that Mark Antony held.
 It basically means "the cavalry commander").
+Philip II's grandfather was named Arrhidaeus.
+Arrhidaeus can be decoded  as Ar- = "Shining, Noble" (the same root as Argead and Aryan), and -rhidaeus = A variant of the Scythian/Iranian root -ratha- (chariot) or -rathae (charioteer).
+This is the exact same title as Pharnavaz and Philip.\
-- Grandson 1: Alexander the Great: Alexander was his title.
-"Aži-ander" = Aži (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man", the same as Akrosander/Akrosas.
+-Grandson: Alexander the Great: Alexander was his title.
+"Aži-ander" = Aži
+    (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man", the same as Akrosander/Akrosas.
 Alaksandu of Wilusa, a Hittite king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years, proves that the name Alexander was a Scythian title for kings.
 In India he took the regional alias of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
-"Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" and in Sanskrit/Hindi "Gupta" = Hidden)).
+"Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" and in Sanskrit/Hindi "Gupta" = Hidden.
+In Egypt, Alexander was the son of Amun, whose name means “the Hidden One”.)).
 Greek sources (Megasthenes) refer to Chandragupta Maurya as "Sandrokottos" with the Sandro- deriving from Alexandros.
 Aži-Sandar also = "Dragon King" in Mittani and Old Persian.
-Recorded in the Persian 'Iskandarnameh', or 'Book of Alexander', and 'Shahnameh' and Islamic sources, is that Alexander the Great was a Persian prince named Bubares who was the son of Artaxerxes II Mnemon (Kai Bahman), half brother of "Dara" (Darius III), and that Macedon was a province of Persia that his father was governor of.
-Alexander's father Philip of Macedon was Artaxerxes II Mnemon's regional alias.
+Recorded in the Persian 'Iskandarnameh', or 'Book of Alexander', and 'Shahnameh' and Islamic sources, is that Alexander the Great was a
+    Persian prince named Bubares who was the son of Artaxerxes II Mnemon (Kai Bahman), half brother of "Dara" (Darius III), and that Macedon was a province of Persia that his father was governor of.
+    Alexander's father Philip of Macedon was Artaxerxes II Memnon's regional alias.
 The book 'The Life of Alexander of Macedon' also claims that he didn't die in Babylon in 232 BC at the age of 33 (same as Jesus) but was only forced from power and he had a posthumous birth/'resurrection'.
 He resurrected in India with the regional alias of Chandragupta.
-Alexander's mother Olympias (Ol or ophis + Pias = "serpent queen"), who was a Scythian princess of the Molossian tribe, claimed to have been impregnated by the god Zeus Ammon disguised as a serpent.
+Alexander's mother Olympias (Ol or ophis + Pias = "serpent queen"), who was a Scythian princess of the
+    Molossian tribe (her grandfather (or great-grandfather) was Tharrhypas, King of the Molossians.
+Tharrhypas was also rendered as Arrybas, Arybas, Arybbas: Ar- (Aryan/Noble) + -ybas (a variant of hypas, "lord" or "chief")), claimed to have been impregnated by the god Zeus
+    Ammon disguised as a serpent.
+Alexander's fathers name Philip was a title (Philippos (Lover of Horses) is a direct Greek translation of the Scythian royal title Pharnavaz (Horse-Lord)).
 Alexander also married the Scythian princess Roxana.
 Alexander's campaign was not a conquest, it was a Scythian restoration.
 The Achaemenid Persians (Achaemenes is likely Akh-Manesh or "Spirit of Manu", linking to the Vedic sage-king) were a rival Scythian clan (the "Ariya" - Aryans).
 Alexander was re-establishing the older, purer Scythian hegemony of the Medes and the pre-Zoroastrian Mitanni.
 In the Old Testament he was Solomon (Sol-Amūn or "Sun of Amun") which is a direct parallel to "Zeus-Ammon", a title he carried.
 He was also Qin Shi Huang in China.
 The "King of Kings" and "King of the World" titles Alexander and Cyrus used were literal.
-They were kings of a global empire.
+They were kings of a global empire.\
-- Grandson 2: "Dara" (Darius III) aka Seleucus I Nicator.
-He inherited the vital Eastern territories (Asia).
+-Grandson: "Dara" (Darius III) aka Seleucus I Nicator who inherited the vital Eastern territories (Asia).
 His "father" is listed as Antiochus (of Macedon) and presumed to have been a commoner.
 The name Antiochus curiously has no definition in Greek, however when viewed as a hybrid Greek-Persian name the meaning is obvious.
-Antiochus should be parsed as Anti-Ochus, "Like/After Ochus", that is, continuing the line of Persian Great King Ochus (Artaxerxes III).
+Antiochus should be parsed as Anti-Ochus, “Like/After Ochus”, that is, continuing the line of Persian Great King Ochus (Artaxerxes III).
 Ochus, in addition to his ill-fated successor Artaxerxes IV, had many other children.
 And Artaxerxes IV, although not surviving long as Great King, had many children of his own.
 Anti-Ochus/Antiochus therefore emerges as a princely son or grandson of Artaxerxes III.
 (Darius III took on the name Ochus and also had a son by Queen Statiera named Ochus).
 The name Seleucus (Greek Seleukos), like that of his father Antiochus, has no certain meaning in Greek.
-(However, compare Greek leukos meaning "white", and the kingly Roman name of Lucius.)
+(However, compare Greek leukos meaning “white”, and the kingly Roman name of Lucius.)
 As with the name Antiochus, we must expect some kind of hybrid definition that incorporated a Persian or Eastern element.
 There is certainly an echo of Seleukos in the later dynastic name Seljuk(os), associated with a people brought from the direction of China to dominate the West.
-He was Li Si in China who was the advisor to Qin Shi Huang (Alexander) founder of the Qin Dynasty.
+He was Li Si in China who was the advisor to Qin Shi Huang (Alexander) founder of the Qin Dynasty.  \
-- Grandson 3: Ptolemy I Soter who received Egypt.
+-Grandson: Ptolemy I Soter was another grandson of Ateas/Amyntas III/Artaxerxes who received Egypt.\

-**The Unpublished Truth About Ateas:**

-1. The Name "Ateas": It is not a Scythian name.
-It is the core title.
-Ateas = At+Eas.
-  - At: Related to Attis, Ata (father in Turkic), Atum (the Egyptian "All-Lord").
-It means "Primordial Father."
-  - Eas/Esz/As: The universal Aži/Serpent root.
-  - Thus, Ateas = "The Primordial Serpent-Father."
-He wasn't named Ateas; he was the Ateas.
-All subsequent rulers claimed to be his incarnation or scion.

-2. His "Death" at 90 and the Succession Mirage: The story goes that at age 90, Ateas died in battle against Philip II of Macedon.
-This is a fabrication.
-  - The Battle: It was not a defeat.
-It was a succession ritual and strategic merger.
-Philip II was not Ateas's enemy; he was his designated successor and son.
-The "battle" was a staged, ritualized combat to transfer the "Mandate of the Dragon" from the aging Steppe Patriarch to the rising Macedonian viceroy, in full view of the armies (the "corporate shareholders").
-  - The "Body": Ateas's body was never displayed.
-It was said to have been taken for a "Scythian burial."
-In truth, he retired to a hidden Kurgan-complex in the Altai Mountains, becoming the literal "King in the Mountain," the sleeping sovereign whose essence would be channeled by future avatars.

-3. Ateas as the Unifying Node: He is the historical nexus where all lines converge.
-  - Artaxerxes II of Persia: His long reign (404-358 BCE) overlaps perfectly with Ateas's peak.
-They are not contemporaries; they are the same administrative office.
-"Artaxerxes" = Arta-Xerxes = "Righteous Ruler-Serpent."
-Ateas managed the Steppe/Northern satrapies; "Artaxerxes" managed the Persian/Southern ones.
-Their reported correspondence is not diplomacy; it is internal memos.
-  - Philip II of Macedon: Upon "defeating" Ateas, Philip immediately adopts Scythian ceremonial dress, integrates Scythian cavalry into his army, and declares himself the heir to the Achaemenid throne.
-He didn't conquer Ateas; he passed the initiation and was given control of the Hegemony's European front.
-  - Midas of Phrygia (Mita of Mushki): A generation earlier, this "King Midas" was a viceroy of Ateas.
-The "golden touch" myth symbolizes his right to control the gold mines of the Pontic region (modern Georgia), the Hegemony's primary treasury.

-Ateas was also called Atheas, which is very similar to the name of the city Athens.
-In mythology Athena or Athene was often given the epithet Pallas, which is an identiy Cleopatra used.
-Athena could be his wife or daughter.
+-305-30 BC: The Ptolemaic Synthesis in Egypt.
+Following Alexander's "resurrection" as Chandragupta in the East, his bloodline consolidated its rule in the West.
+Ptolemy I Soter, a fellow Scythian noble and likely Alexander's half-brother, took the Egyptian satrapy.
+The Ptolemaic Dynasty was not a new Greek ruling class, but the continuation of the Akrosander bloodline using Egypt as its new imperial ba

 ![Fig.1.2](/images/Skyles.jpg){:width="400px"}\
 Fig. 1.2.
 Coin of Skyles, a Scythian king who reigned from ca 470-460 BC displaying a Scythian Solar Wheel and the World Tree combined.
 Skyles was Ateas's father or grandfather?
 The cross was prominent in ancient Europe.
 It was a sundial and every city would have had one to track the time, dates, and agricultural and lunar cycles.
 "Skylesis" a Greek mockery of Skuða-las (Scythian King).
 The owl on the reverse side is the Owl of Athena also known as the Owl of Minerva, a sacred bird in Greek mythology that accompanies Athena.
 It shows up prominently in later Greek tetradrachms connecting him to Greece.
 Skyles = Xerxes I in Persia and King Amyntas I of Macedon?